dib-lab/2020-paper-sourmash-gather/manuscript.md

 than $n$ values after filtering, e.g. see the approach taken in Finch [@doi:10.21105/joss.00505].

-When the multiplicity of hashes in the original data is retained, _Scaled MinHash_ sketches can be filtered on abundance.
+When the multiplicity of hashes in the original data is retained, FracMinHash sketches can be filtered on abundance.
 This allows removing low-abundance values, as implemented in Finch [@doi:10.21105/joss.00505].
 Filtering values that only appear once was implemented in Mash by using a Bloom Filter and only adding values after they were seen once, with later versions also implementing an extra counter array to keep track of counts for each value in the MinHash.
-These operations can be done in _Scaled MinHash_ without auxiliary data structures.
+These operations can be done in FracMinHash without auxiliary data structures.

-Another useful operation available on _Scaled MinHash_ sketches is *downsampling*: the contiguous value range for _Scaled MinHash_ sketches allows deriving MinHash sketches from _Scaled MinHash_ sketches whenever the number of hashes in the _Scaled MinHash_ sketch is equal to or greater than $n$, as long as the same hashing scheme is used.
+Another useful operation available on FracMinHash sketches is *downsampling*: the contiguous value range for FracMinHash sketches allows deriving MinHash sketches from FracMinHash sketches whenever the number of hashes in the FracMinHash sketch is equal to or greater than $n$, as long as the same hashing scheme is used.
-Likewise, MinHash sketches can be converted to _Scaled MinHash_ sketches when the maximum hash value in the MinHash sketch is larger than $s$.
+Likewise, MinHash sketches can be converted to FracMinHash sketches when the maximum hash value in the MinHash sketch is larger than $s$.

-Finally, because _Scaled MinHash_ sketches are simply collections of hashes, any existing k-mer indexing approaches can be applied to sketches to support fast search with both similarity and containment estimators; several index types, including Sequence Bloom Trees and reverse indices, are provided in the sourmash software.
+Finally, because FracMinHash sketches are simply collections of hashes, any existing k-mer indexing approaches can be applied to sketches to support fast search with both similarity and containment estimators; several index types, including Sequence Bloom Trees and reverse indices, are provided in the sourmash software.

-In exchange for these many conveniences, _Scaled MinHash_ sketches have limited sensitivity for small data sets where the k-mer cardinality of the data set $\approx s$, and are only bounded in size by $H/s$ (typically quite large, $\approx 2e16$).
+In exchange for these many conveniences, FracMinHash sketches have limited sensitivity for small data sets where the k-mer cardinality of the data set $\approx s$, and are only bounded in size by $H/s$ (typically quite large, $\approx 2e16$).
 The limited